CeliaLyu/DataStructure-Algorithm-Intro/figures/README.md

-*note: The "figures" folder houses all the illustrations utilized in this material.*
+*Note: The "figures" folder houses all the illustrations utilized in this material.*